How does this medication work? What will it do for me?

 Each white, oval-shaped, film-coated tablet, debossed with the corporate logo and "700" on one side, and plain on the other side, contains 100 mg of doravirine.
 Nonmedicinal ingredients: carnauba wax, colloidal silicon dioxide, croscarmellose sodium, hypromellose acetate succinate, lactose monohydrate, magnesium stearate, and microcrystalline cellulose; film coating: hypromellose, lactose monohydrate, titanium dioxide, and triacetin.

 How should I use this medication?

-The recommended adult dose of doravirine is 100 mg taken by mouth, once daily.
+This medication may be used by adults, as well as adolescents who are at least 12 years of age and weigh 35 kg or more.
+The recommended dose of doravirine is 100 mg taken by mouth, once daily.
 It may be taken with or without food.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.